krayc425/Triplore/ENGLISH.md

 # Triplore (English)

-This project was submitted for the [2017 iQiyi National Programming Contest](https://www.nowcoder.com/activity/iqiyi2017) and won the **championship**.
+This project was submitted for the [2017 iQiyi National Programming Contest](https://www.nowcoder.com/activity/iqiyi2017) and won the **First Prize** and **Best Individual**.

 The name **Triplore** is the combination of **Trip** and **Explore**, hoping it can help users grab useful information from massive online videos, and combine these information into a piece of note which can be reviewed when travelling.

 # Instruction【Important】

-Because that the video player library `libav.a` provided by iQiyi is in 32 bit architecture, and Apple requires that all apps are compiled under 64 bit architecture, so this project is **can not** run very much likely.
-So please just refer to the source code and idea.
+Unfortunately, the video player library `libav.a` provided by iQiyi is in 32 bit architecture and Apple requires that all apps are compiled under 64 bit architecture, so this project **can not** run very much likely.
+Please just refer to the source code and idea.

 # Preview